pimcore/customer-data-framework/docs/Activities.md

 ![ActivityView](./img/ActivityView.png)

+### Handle how activities are displayed in the ActivityView

 It's possible to handle how activities are displayed within the ActivityView by implementing the following 3 methods of the ActivityInterface:
 ```php
 /**